+Requisitions for advance checks must be received by MC Fiscal Services no less than two weeks before the date of travel.
 Renting equipment, paying for services, or providing honorariums to speakers, or ordering items for your organization can take at least three weeks to process.
 Please plan accordingly.
 Requisition forms for any payment processing will not be accepted if they are not received at least three weeks in advance of the date the event is taking place or the item is needed.
 The Ventura County Community College District has thousands of preferred vendors for a variety of goods and services, but if a club wishes to use a vendor not listed in the VCCCD database, the vendor will need to submit a New Vendor Creation Packet.
 Adding a new vendor to the database can take up to 2 weeks.
 This is on top of the 2-3 weeks it can take for a purchase order to be processed by Moorpark College and the District Administration Center.
 Please plan accordingly.

 Students, faculty, staff, or local community members must submit an application for approval before conducting any filming or commercial photography on the Moorpark College campus.
 Please select the appropriate filming permit from the two options below, and submit the completed form to the Moorpark College Business Services Office, located in the Administration Building.